 Young Adult Carers decided on a trip to London.
 Travelling beyond the West Coast of Scotland, to meet other young adult carers, visit places of interest, London Eye, Dungeons & travel by sightseeing bus.
 Offering a break from caring roles, new experiences & build relationships.

-We organised a programme of short breaks (residential and day events) for carers, and those being cared for, from the Gypsy/Traveller community in rural and urban areas of Scotland.
+MECOPP organised a programme of short breaks for carers and the cared for from the Gypsy/Traveller community in Scotland.